solufemi91/sparta-tic-tac-toe/README.md

 8) When a winning condition is present you should display a winner, either X or 0
 9) The program should use functions, loops, JQuery selectors and JQuery events

+## What I delivered

+I managed to deliver 6/9

 ## Things that went well

 I managed to get the box to display a different option after each time it was clicked

 I also managed to change the text in the top left hand corner to display who's turn it was.

+I managed to get my reset button to work.

+# Things I had issues with

+It took me a long time to figure out how to make each boxes alternate between X and O.(See mistake.js file for initial attempt).
+As a result, I had less time to achieve the remaining deliverables.